About Marcie Hawranik, Founder and President

 Canadian Equality Consulting

-Marcie is very familiar with the energy industry and previously worked with the Government of Alberta, where she led government relations and advocacy efforts in the United States.
+Marcie is very familiar with the energy industry and can train and conduct gender-based analysis plus (GBA+) impact assessments, as part of a socio-economic impact assessment.
+Marcie has trained the Canadian Energy Regulator and the federal government in GBA+.
+She also previously worked with the Government of Alberta, where she led government relations and advocacy efforts in the United States for the energy sector.
 She is a strong advocate for pipeline construction, the economy, diversity and innovation in the industry, and in Alberta’s world-class environmental regulations.
 In this capacity, she worked closely with U.S. legislators, think tanks and media to translate Alberta’s message across the U.S. She has visited and met with oil sands workers all over Northern Alberta, touring numerous mining and in situ sites and has heard and seen first-hand the experiences of diverse individuals working in this sector and their experiences during the economic downturn.
 She is committed to help energy companies in Alberta excel and to harness their diversity into a sustainable business advantage.

 Marcie understands the challenges that non-profits experience.
 She previously worked at the United Nations Human Rights Council in Geneva, Switzerland and the international non-profit organization (NGO) Human Rights Watch.
 In this capacity, she led strategy development, campaigns and advocacy efforts on behalf of a coalition of NGOs at the United Nations.